gildas-ev/Steganography/README.md

 ![Sample](https://github.com/gildas-ev/Steganography/blob/master/Sample_1.png)

 ## Author
 Hi !
-My name is Gildas, I'm 15 and I have been learning python for 3 years.
+My name is Gildas, I'm 15 and I have been learning programming since 2019.
 I am French.
 I love sciences and I want to become an engineer.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details